NoNotNotes/Mneme/Garden/05/428a-empyema.md

 ___

-A pleural effusion is a collection of fluid in the pleural space, usually secondary to other diseases (heart failure, tuberculosis, pneumonia, pulmonary infections, nephrotic syndrome, connective tissue disease, pulmonary embolism, and neoplastic tumors).
-Normally, the pleural space contains a small amount of fluid (5 to 15 mL), which acts as a lubricant that allows the pleural spaces to move without friction.
+Empyema is an accumulation of thick, purulent fluid within the pleural space, often with fibrin development and a loculated (walled-off) area where infection is located.

 >[!ERROR] Pathophysiology
 >In certain disorders, fluids may accumulate in the pleural space to a point at which it becomes clinically evident.
 This almost always has a pathologic significance.